NexarDeveloper/stock-locator-tool/README.md

 ### NPM Package

-We have released the tool as an [NPM package](https://www.npmjs.com/package/@altiumnexar/gpa-tool).
-To install the package, use the command `npm i @altiumnexar/gpa-tool`.
-Then you can import `GpaTool` into your project.
+We have released the tool as an [NPM package](https://www.npmjs.com/package/@altiumnexar/stock-locator-tool).
+To install the package, use the command `npm i @altiumnexar/stock-locator-tool`.
+Then you can import `StockLocatorTool` into your project.

 ### Drag and Drop

-In `nexar-gpa-tool/react-app/src` you will find the folder `nexar-gpa-tool` and contains all of the code for the component.
+In `stock-locator-tool/react-app/src` you will find the folder `nexar-stock-locator-tool` which contains all of the code for the component.
 To embed the tool simply drag and drop this folder into your project and install any missing dependencies - these are listed at the bottom of the page.

 ## Parameters